lsmon/json/NOTES.md

 }
 ```

 "__To Remember__", when using `std::string_view` over `std::string`, the main benefit lies in avoiding copies for read-only operations.
-However, in contexts where I need to manipulate strings or rely on behaviors specific to `std::string` (such as automatic memory management or compatibility with certain library functions), the advantages might be outweighed by these considerations.
+However, in contexts whereEquals I need to manipulate strings or rely on behaviors specific to `std::string` (such as automatic memory management or compatibility with certain library functions), the advantages might be outweighed by these considerations.

 ## Key value pairing